home-assistant/home-assistant.io/source/_integrations/madvr.markdown

 The integration creates the following binary sensors:

-- `Power State` is True when device is physically on.
+- `Power State` is True when the device is physically on.
-- `Signal State` is True when device is receiving a signal from the source.
+- `Signal State` is True when the device is receiving a signal from the source.
 - `HDR Flag` is True when the device is receiving an HDR signal.
-This is useful to trigger automations based on the HDR flag such as changing projector settings.
+This is useful to trigger automations based on the HDR flag, such as changing projector settings.
 - `Outgoing HDR Flag` is True when the device is sending an HDR signal.

-### Sensor

-The integration creates the following sensors:

-- `Incoming Resolution`
-- `Incoming Frame Rate`
-- `Incoming Color Space`
-- `Incoming Bit Depth`
-- `Incoming Colorimetry`
-- `Incoming Black Levels`
-- `Incoming Aspect Ratio`
-- `Outgoing Resolution`
-- `Outgoing Frame Rate`
-- `Outgoing Color Space`
-- `Outgoing Bit Depth`
-- `Outgoing HDR Flag`
-- `Outgoing Colorimetry`
-- `Outgoing Black Levels`
-- `Aspect Ratio Resolution`
-- `Aspect Ratio Decimal`
-- `Aspect Ratio Integer`
-- `Aspect Ratio Name`
-- `Masking Resolution`
-- `Masking Decimal`
-- `Masking Integer`

-These can be used for various purposes such as triggering your masking system based on the detected aspect ratio.
+These can be used for various purposes, such as triggering your masking system based on the detected aspect ratio.